About SDG Bergen

 - Follow us on Twitter: @SDGbergen

-The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, NGOs, and industry representatives to discuss how universities can contribute at the science-policy interface required for the goals of the 2030 Agenda.
+The 2018 SDG Conference Bergen was the first of its kind worldwide, and brought together more than 300 researchers, educators, politicians, government and UN officials, civil society, and industry representatives to discuss how universities can contribute on the science-policy nexus required for the goals of the 2030 Agenda.
 The conference laid the foundation for Norwegian universities to engage their researchers in innovative channels for science diplomacy.
-There was a student SDG gathering on the eve of the conference.
-The hashtag #SDGbergen saw the conference trending on Twitter as the most popular topic in Norway.

 As part of the commitment to host a national SDG conference for the university sector, UiB has created the SDG Bergen initiative to critically engage with the SDGs.
 SDG Bergen was initiated by the UiB Rector and his team.
 The academic steering group for SDG Bergen is headed by UiB's Vice-Rector for Global Relations, Professor Annelin Eriksen.
 SDG Bergen reports directly to the leadership and the university board.